ashishmishra36/learnings/practice/README.md

 # learnings
 Purpose: While brushing up python/automation, I thought of adding all my code to git , so it's better to manage

-Below are the steps I followed to set-up Python in my local-
+Below are the steps I followed to set up Python in my local-
 1. Download Python in some /software folder
 2. install Python
 3. Add path to the environment variable